Almost any child’s face will light up if they see a brand-new trampoline in their backyard.

 There are a handful of safety precautions that come to mind immediately, such as a net around the trampoline so children don’t fall.
 However, there are many more available safety precautions.

 The most important safety precaution next to a safety net, though, is that your trampoline is well made.
 While there are many products that you can safely buy a discounted version of, you must make sure that your trampoline is as well made as possible.

 Another safety precaution that we may not think of right away is the plastic cover that some trampolines have over their springs.

-While it may not be as life threatening as making sure your trampoline is stable, it is definitely important that kids don’t get their fingers or toes caught in the springs of a trampoline while their siblings keep jumping.
+While it may not be as life threatening as making sure your trampoline is stable, it's definitely important that kids don’t get their fingers or toes caught in the springs of a trampoline while their siblings keep jumping.
 You can also get limbs stuck between the gaps between the springs.